 Both the Sustainiac and Fernandes sustain systems are good.
 There are differences, as noted above, but both do a really good job and you’ll almost certainly be happy with either.

-The Sustainiac is probably the more commonly found system as it comes preloaded in many Schecter and a few Ibanez guitars.
+The Sustainiac pickups are probably the more commonly found system as they come preloaded in many Schecter and a few Ibanez guitars.
 If you want an easy way to try the Sustainiac then you can either buy one of the aforementioned guitars or get to a store and try one out.

 The Sustainiac has also been used by a lot of famous guitarists like Joe Satriani, Synyster Gates, Adrian Belew and more.